Generalized Alternating Projections on Manifolds and Convex Sets: Manifolds

 Lastly, since $\bar{\mu}<\mu_{x^*}$, there is some $L\geq M$ so that for all $k\geq L$

 \end{pf}

-We note that the local linear rate $\mu_x^*<\gamma(S_{\T(x^*)})$ is strict, in the sense that it can not be improved without adding more assumptions or changing the algorithm.
+We note that the local linear rate $\mu_x^*<\gamma(S_{\T(x^*)})$ is strict, in the sense that it cannot be improved without adding more assumptions or changing the algorithm.
 This follows from the fact that the worst case rate is achieved in the setting of affine sets, which is covered by this theorem.